-Set began by preparing a feast in Osiris’ honor to commemorate his return.
-Set invited all the deities and kings of nearby countries to the feast, but he also prepared a special surprise – a beautiful wooden chest with the precise size and dimensions of Osiris’ body.
+Set commenced by preparing a feast in Osiris’ honor, he said, to commemorate his return.
+Set invited all the deities and kings of nearby countries to the feast, but he also prepared a special surprise – a beautiful gold-gilded wooden chest with the precise size and dimensions of Osiris’ body.

-One after another, Set’s and Osiris’ guests started testing the peculiar box, but no one managed to fit perfectly in it.
+One after another, the guests tested the peculiar box, but no one managed to fit perfectly in it.
 Osiris decided to try as well.
 To everyone but Set’s surprise, the god king was a perfect fit.
 Before Osiris could get up from the chest, however, Osiris and several accomplices he had hidden in the crowd closed the lid of the box, and nailed it shut, sealing Osiris in the coffin.

 The town’s ruler ordered the tree to be cut down and made into a pillar for his throne room.
 His subjects obliged but happened to cut down the exact section of the tree trunk that had grown around Osiris’ coffin.
 So, completely unaware, the king of Byblos had the corpse of a supreme deity, resting right next to his throne.

 Meanwhile, the grief-stricken Isis was desperately searching for her husband throughout the land.
 She asked her sister Nephthys for help even though the latter had helped Set with the feast.
 Together, the two sisters transformed into falcons or kite birds and flew across Egypt and beyond in search of Osiris’ coffin.